wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     How many stations are listed in the station list?

+!!! question
     Convert `message.txt` to BUFR format.

 !!! question

     Based on the results of the exercises in this and the previous exercise, how would you predict the number of resulting BUFR files based upon the number of SYNOP reports and stations listed in the station metadata file?

+Inspect the resulting BUFR data using `bufr_dump`.

+!!! question
-Use bufr_dump to check each of the output BUFR files contain different WIGOS Station Identifiers (WSI).
+    Check each of the output BUFR files contain different WIGOS Station Identifiers (WSI).

 ### Exercise 3
 Navigate to the `exercise-materials/synop2bufr-exercises/ex_3` directory and inspect the SYNOP message file message.txt: